rust-embedded/embedonomicon/src/main.md

 }
 ```

-However if you run this program on real hardware and debug it you'll observe that the `static`
+However if you run this program on real hardware and debug it, you'll observe that the `static`
-variables `BSS` and `DATA` don't have the values `0` and `1` by the time `main` have been reached.
+variables `BSS` and `DATA` don't have the values `0` and `1` by the time `main` has been reached.
-Instead these variables will have junk values; the problem is that the contents of RAM are
+Instead, these variables will have junk values.
+The problem is that the contents of RAM are
 random after powering up the device.
 You won't be able to observe this effect if you run the
 program in QEMU.